-Barbara Gruber, PhD CETL, is the supervisor of School Programs at the National Air and Space Museum.
-Her programs focus on student and educator experiences with the Museum with an emphasis on middle school.
+Barbara Gruber, PhD CETL, is the Assistant Director of Education, School Programs at the National Air and Space Museum.
+Her programs focus on student and educator experiences with the Museum.

 Before joining the Museum, she served as the Loudoun County Public Schools' Aerospace Educator in residence, a position at the Steven F. Udvar-Hazy Center from 2015 to2017.
 She worked for Loudoun County Public schools starting in 2000 as the technology resource teacher at Farmwell Station Middle School and had served as a chemistry teacher at Freedom High School, a staff development trainer for Technology Resource Services, the technology resource specialist for Technology Resource Services, and an the administrative intern at Moorefield Station Elementary School.

 She holds a Virginia Postgraduate Professional License in chemistry, administration, and supervision preK-12.
-She is a Certified Educational Technology Leader (CETL) from The Consortium of School Networks (CoSN), and in 2014, she was named by the National School Boards Association (NSBA) as a "20 to Watch" Educational Technology Leader.
+She holds a student pilots certificate and flies a 1957 Cessna Skyhawk.
+She is a Certified Educational Technology Leader (CETL) from The Consortium of School Networks (CoSN) and was named by the National School Boards Association (NSBA) as a "20 to Watch" Educational Technology Leader in 2014.